mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 12/JTAS_-_Volume_12_May24.md

 To create an ideal living space for the colonists, the Citadel drew on concepts found in old Erline databases; a cylindrical artificial habitat created inside a large asteroid.
-The chunk of rock chosen to realise its endeavor is ellipsoidal with a diameter of 3.4 kilometres and a length of 5.7 kilometres.
-The cylindrical cavity measures just over a kilometre in diameter and is over three kilometres long.
-Work to complete it took more than a century, followed by decades of optimising life support and cultivating vegetation suitable for sustaining life.
+The chunk of rock chosen to realise its endeavor is ellipsoidal with a diameter of 3.4 kilometers and a length of 5.7 kilometers.
+The cylindrical cavity measures just over a kilometer in diameter and is over three kilometers long.
+Work to complete it took more than a century, followed by decades of optimizing life support and cultivating vegetation suitable for sustaining life.

-Lighting within the habitat comes from a tubular filament pulled through the centre of the cavity, with no natural light reaching the interior.
+Lighting within the habitat comes from a tubular filament pulled through the center of the cavity, with no natural light reaching the interior.
 There is no artificial gravity, with external thrusters keeping the asteroid in a precise rotation that creates the illusion of such within at a measurement of 0.9G.